topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/FreeRTOS Sensor User Guide.md

 $ cd ~/vcp/build/tcc70xx/gcc
 $ make
 ```
-This will generate a firmware image and use the FWDN tool to flash the generated image to the VCP-G board.
+This will generate a firmware image and use the FWDN tool to flash the generated image to the VCP-G.
 Once the code is successfully flashed and executed, the LCD will display the message Hello TOPST on the screen, confirming that I2C communication is working properly.
 </br></br></br></br>

 # 4. VCP SPI
 ---
-This chapter provides instructions for configuring Serial Peripheral Interface (SPI) communication on the TOPST VCP-G board.
+This chapter provides instructions for configuring Serial Peripheral Interface (SPI) communication on the VCP-G.
 SPI is a high-speed, synchronous communication protocol used to exchange data between microcontrollers and peripherals.
 It operates with separate lines for data transmission (MOSI and MISO), clock synchronization (SCK), and device selection (SS), ensuring efficient and reliable communication.
 </br></br></br>

 ## 4.1 vcpSPI_Dot8x8
 ---
-This example program demonstrates how the TOPST VCP-G board controls an 8x8 LED dot matrix using the MAX7219 driver via SPI.
+This example program demonstrates how the VCP-G board controls an 8x8 LED dot matrix using the MAX7219 driver via SPI.
 In this example, a predefined binary array is used to display the letter "X" on the dot matrix.
 The display is updated through SPI communication, and the MAX7219 handles row and column control internally.
 This example helps illustrate how to send data patterns over SPI to control external display devices like LED matrices.
 </br></br>